simen64/Simple-discord-RAT/README.md

 # Simple-discord-RAT
 A simple remote shell through Discord written in Python

+## Dependencies
+- Python with required libraries (see Getting started)
+- Linux or Windows (This was originally made for linux, but i have tried getting functionality over to Windows so expect some bugs)

 ## Getting started

 To get started with this RAT, you'll need to follow these steps: